ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

   points at the buffer rather than the wire.
-- **Against Pipeline Disruption.** `video-flow-disrupted` with `stuck-decoder` names the component; `video-flow-disrupted` alone means the freeze is real and the break is upstream of anything this endpoint can see. `video-choppy` with `decoder-bottleneck` or `video-decoder-overloaded` says the local machine is why; `video-choppy` alone leaves the sender and the network as candidates.
+- **Against Pipeline Disruption.** `video-flow-disrupted` with `stuck-decoder` names the component; `video-flow-disrupted` alone means the freeze is real and the break is upstream of anything this endpoint can see.
+A `choppy` verdict with `decoder-bottleneck` or `video-decoder-overloaded` says the local machine is why; a `choppy` verdict alone leaves the sender and the network as candidates.
 - **Against Telemetry.** `video-resolution-changed` beside `pixelated-video` is usually the whole story — the SFU dropped a layer — and neither of them says so alone. `stats-collection-gap` beside anything in this category is a warning